fioprotocol/fio-bundles/README.md

 ## Building

 This is a standard go project, so can be built with `go build` or `go install`.
-The `Dockerfile` is provided for convenience and will provide a small container with the binary.
+The `Dockerfile` is provided for convenience and is a minimal container with the binary.
+It must be enhanced to capture the appropriate command-line or env variables.

 ### Usage